-The following are some of the new employment laws that went into effect on January 1, 2022.
+The following are some of the new laws that will impact employers in 2023:

 - 20 Jan 2023New Employment Laws – 2023